-- (3) The benchbook shall not contain any material not listed in (b) or authorized by special instruction. - (4) Any team intending to present the presiding judge with a benchbook shall show its opponent the benchbook in captains' meeting.
+- (3) Other than the material listed in subsection (2) or authorized by special instruction, the benchbook may-but is not required to-contain the character evidence notification form (if completed).
+If contained in the benchbook, the completed character evidence notification form shall be placed after the Special Instructions, unless otherwise specified in the Special Instructions of the case materials.
+The benchbook shall not contain any other material. - (4) Any team intending to present the presiding judge with a benchbook shall show its opponent the benchbook in captains' meeting.
 A benchbook not shown during captains' meeting may not be used.
 Any objection regarding the compliance of a benchbook with this Rule must be raised with the AMTA Representative at the captains' meeting.
 If both teams desire to use a compliant benchbook, the plaintiff/prosecution team shall use its benchbook.